-JEE Advanced Exam Pattern 2025 (Released) - Marking Scheme, No. of Questions
+JEE Advanced Exam Pattern 2026 - Marking Scheme, No. of Questions

-JEE Advanced Exam Pattern 2025 (Released) - Marking Scheme, No. of Questions
+JEE Advanced Exam Pattern 2026 - Marking Scheme, No. of Questions

-JEE Advanced Exam Pattern 2025 - IIT Kanpur published the JEE Advanced 2025 exam pattern on the official website, jeeadv.ac.in.
-Candidates can also check the JEE Advanced exam pattern 2025 on this page.
-The exam pattern of JEE Advanced 2025 includes details such as the marking scheme, types of questions, exam duration of exam, total marks, and more.
-Candidates must be familiar with the JEE Advanced Paper Pattern 2025 to understand the structure of the question paper.
-Along with the exam pattern, candidtes must also be aware of the JEE Advanced 2025 syllabus.
-IIT Kanpur will conduct the JEE Advanced exam on May 18, 2025.
-The IIT JEE Advanced 2025 exam will be a computer-based test (CBT) consisting of two papers, each with a duration of three hours.
-Read the full article to know more about the JEE Adv exam pattern 2025, previous year question papers, syllabus, and more.
+JEE Advanced Exam Pattern 2026 - IIT Roorkee will publish the JEE Advanced 2026 exam pattern on the official website, jeeadv.ac.in.
+Candidates can check the JEE Advanced exam pattern 2026 on this page once it is released.
+The exam pattern of JEE Advanced 2026 will include details such as the marking scheme, types of questions, exam duration of exam, total marks, and more.
+The JEE Advanced 2026 registration will begin in April 2026.
+Aspirants must be aware of the JEE Advance paper pattern before taking the exam.
+Along with the exam pattern, candidates must also be aware of the JEE Advanced 2026 syllabus.
+The authority will conduct the JEE Advanced entrnace exam in May 2026.
+The IIT JEE Advanced 2026 exam will be a computer-based test (CBT).

 This Story also Contains